On the exact and $\varepsilon$-strong simulation of (jump) diffusions: Brownian Path Space Simulation

 \section{Brownian Path Space Simulation}

-In this section we present key results which we use to construct layered Brownian bridges in Sections \ref{s:lbb} and \ref{s:nlbb}.
-In Section \ref{s:sbb} we outline a number of established results pertaining to the simulation of a variety of aspects of Brownian bridge sample paths.
-In Section \ref{s:sbpsp} we consider known results (along with some methodological improvements) for simulating events corresponding to the probability that Brownian and Bessel bridge sample paths are contained within particular intervals.
-Finally, in Section \ref{s:snbpsp} we present novel work in which we consider simulating probabilities corresponding to a more complex Brownian path space partitioning.
-Central to Sections \ref{s:sbpsp} and \ref{s:snbpsp} are Theorem \ref{thm:ss} and Corollaries \ref{cor:lt} and \ref{cor:ris}, which together form the basis for simulating events of unknown probabilities which can represented as alternating Cauchy sequences. \begin{theorem}[Series Sampling {\cite[Chapter 4.5]{BK:NURVG}}] An event of (unknown) probability $p\in[0,1]$, where there exists monotonically increasing and decreasing sequences, $(S^{+}_k\,\!: k \in \mathbbm{Z}_{\geq 0})$ and $(S^{-}_k\,\!: k \in \mathbbm{Z}_{\geq 0})$ respectively, such that $\lim_{k\to\infty}S^+_k\downarrow p$ and $\lim_{k\to\infty}S^+_k\uparrow p$, can be simulated unbiasedly.
-In particular, a binary random variable $P:=\mathbbm{1}(u\leq p)$ can be constructed and evaluated (where $u \sim U[0,1]$), noting that as there almost surely exists a finite $K:=\inf\{k:u\notin(S^-_k,S^+_k)\}$ we have $\mathbbm{1}(u\leq p)= \mathbbm{1}(u\leq S^-_k)$. \end{theorem} \begin{corollary}[Linear Transformation] Probabilities which are linear transformations or ratios of a collection of probabilities, each of which have upper and lower convergent sequences can be simulated by extension of Theorem \ref{thm:ss}.
-In particular, suppose $f:\mathbbm{R}^m_+\to\mathbbm{R}_+\in C^1$ such that $\left|\ud f/\ud u_i(u) \right|>0$ $\forall$ $1\leq i \leq m$ and $u\in\mathbbm{R}^m_+$ and that the probability $p:=f(p_1,\ldots{},p_m)$ then defining the sequences ($T^{i,-}_k\,\!: k \in \mathbbm{Z}_{\geq 0}$) and ($T^{i,+}_k\,\!: k \in \mathbbm{Z}_{\geq 0}$) as follows,
+In this section, we present key results which we use to construct layered Brownian bridges in Sections~\ref{slbb} and \ref{snlbb}.
+In Section~\ref{ssbb}, we outline a number of established results pertaining to the simulation of a variety of aspects of Brownian bridge sample paths.
+In Section~\ref{ssbpsp}, we consider known results (along with some extensions) for simulating events corresponding to the probability that Brownian and Bessel bridge sample paths are contained within particular intervals.
+Finally, in Section~\ref{ssnbpsp} we present novel work in which we consider simulating probabilities corresponding to a more complex Brownian path space partitioning.
+Central to Sections \ref{ssbpsp}~and~\ref{ssnbpsp} are Theorem~\ref{thmss} and Corollaries \ref{corlt} and \ref{corris}, which together form the basis for simulating events of unknown probabilities $p$, which can be represented as alternating Cauchy sequences of the following form,